CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 						'second in pair' & 'mate reverse strand' = 160

 #### If you have unpaired data:
 As far as I know, this is impossible to determine retroactively without external documentation or your prior processing of the data.
-If you still do not know, I recommend assuming that your data is NOT reverse stranded as this is decomplicates how you will interpret the SAM flags in post-processing.
+If you still do not know, I recommend assuming that your data is NOT reverse stranded as this decomplicates how you will interpret the SAM flags in post-processing.
 (With reverse-stranded data you must flip the SAM flag interpretations which can become confusing).
 If you make the wiggles and discover that your data *is* reverse-stranded, you can simply change the labels then or come back and re-run this for computational reproducability.

 **C. Using the information you obtained above:**